 Types of Sinus Surgery

 The most common surgical procedure for patients with chronic sinusitis is endoscopic sinus surgery.
 Operations used on the sinuses:

-1. Functional Endoscopic Surgery: This surgical procedure uses a light tube called an endoscope to look directly at the nose and sinuses.
-During an endoscopy, the surgeon can remove from the tissues, the sinuses can be cleaned and the sinus openings can be expanded for drainage.
+1. Functional Endoscopic Surgery: This surgical procedure uses a lighted tube called an endoscope to look directly into the nose and sinuses.
+During an endoscopy, the surgeon may remove tissue, clear the sinuses, and widen the sinus openings for drainage.

-2. Balloon Sinuplasty: In this surgical procedure, a catheter is placed into the sinus with an inflatable balloon and then the balloon is inflated to expand the sinus openings.
+2. Balloon Sinuplasty: In this surgical procedure, an inflatable balloon catheter is inserted into the sinus and then the balloon is inflated to widen the sinus openings.

-3. Open Sinus Surgery: In cases of complex chronic sinusitis, an operation can be performed directly on the sinus.
-Thus, directly diseased tissue can be removed and the sinus can be reconstructed.
+3. Open Sinus Surgery: In some complex chronic sinusitis cases, an operation can be performed directly on the sinus.
+Thus, the diseased tissue can be directly removed and the sinus can be reconstructed.

 The biggest plus of sinus surgery is that it usually works.
-Recovery may take several months to complete and postoperative care is very important during this time.
-Studies show that 85 to 90 percent effective.
+Recovery can take several months to complete, and post-operative care is very important during this time.
+Studies show that sinus surgery is 85 to 90 percent effective.
 The advantages of this operation are that the endoscopic operation has few complications and the patient feels very little pain during recovery.

-The minus aspect of the operation is that the post-operative care is as important as the procedure itself.
-Patients have come to check for endoscopic examinations and cleaning.
-Patients should know that only sinus surgery is not sufficient for the treatment of chronic sinusitis alone.
+The downside of the operation is that post-operative care is at least as important as the surgical procedure itself.
+Patients should come to their controls for endoscopic examinations and cleaning.
+Patients should be aware that sinus surgery alone is not sufficient for the treatment of chronic sinusitis.
 Postoperative care is also a process that directly affects the healing process.
-The best results for sinus surgery occur when you and your surgeon work together and remain in constant communication before and after the surgery.
+The best results for sinus surgery occur when you and your ENT surgeon work together, keeping in constant communication before and after the surgery.